zvikachu/Yoo-Hoo/README.md

 3. Create a [Firebase project](https://console.firebase.google.com)
 4. copy thr google-services.json file to ```Yoo-Hoo/app``` folder
 5. Create an android app on your firebase project with the same package name as Yoo-Hoo is using ```com.amplez.yoo_hoo```
-6. create a service account json file from firebase project settings or from [Google Cloud Console](https://console.cloud.google.com) and put it in ```Yoo-Hoo/app/src/main/res/raw/credential.json```
+6. create a service account json file from firebase project settings or from [Google Cloud Console](https://console.cloud.google.com) and put it in ```Yoo-Hoo/app/src/main/res/raw/credential.json```.
+The service account should have app engine admin permission.
 7. activate the speech API for your project on [Google Cloud Console](https://console.cloud.google.com)
 0. das it you're done :0

+## WARNING
+If you choose to build this app using the service account json file as explained in the installation part, be very careful with whom you share the app with, as they will have a copy od your credential file and can use as much of google speech API as they like and change settings and what not on your google cloud project. this will cost you money.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.